Walter Centeno

-Wálter Centeno Corea (born 6 October 1974) is a Costa Rican former professional footballer who played as an attacking midfielder and current manager of Guadalupe.
+Wálter Centeno Corea (born 6 October 1974) is a Costa Rican former professional footballer who played as an attacking midfielder and current manager of Santos de Guapiles.

 He was a regular member of the Costa Rica national team and holds the record for appearances, having gained 137 caps (135 FIFA official caps) and scored 24 goals.

 Club career

 Saprissa

 Nicknamed Paté, Centeno started his career at Saprissa, who loaned him out to Belén for whom he made his professional debut on 4 February 1995 against Alajuelense.
 He scored his first goal on 3 September 1995 for Belén against Turrialba.
 He earned his nickname in his childhood due to his love for eating pate's.

 AEK Athens

 After seven years at Saprissa Centeno had a short spell abroad when he moved to Greece to play for AEK Athens.
 While playing for AEK, he participated in the UEFA Champions League Group Stage managing to score in the team's away home draws against Real Madrid at Estadio Santiago Bernabéu in the 2–2 draw and Roma at Stadio Olimpico in 1–1 draw, as they achieved the record of drawing all the matches of the group stage.
 After one season, Centeno filed an appeal for debts of club to him and was released.